cngo-github/translation-server/README.md

 - /LSIG - prints the contents of the ignore list to the screen locally.
 - /TRINIT - reinitializes the plugin.
 - /TRDISABLE - disables translations and prevents translations results from being read.
 This functionality has not yet been implemented.

+A plugin for Python 2.7.5 is also provided.
+However, that version of the script is not as well tested as the Python 3.X version.

 License
 =======